hstst2006/Caesar-cipher/README.md

 # Caesar cipher
 ## How it works
-The Caesar cipher works by using a value (key) and shifting the values of a string up or down based on this key.
+The Caesar cipher works by using a value (key), and a text input.
- This program uses the values from the ASCII table to perform this action.
+It then shifs the value of each character up or down based on that key.

 ## Navigating the user interface
+Input the numbers provided with the different menu options to select.

+### Selecting manual or file input
+Select between inputting a line in the terminal, or use a file as source.

+The program will use either "encryptme.txt" or "decryptme.txt" when using file as source.
+It will automatically generate a new file with the encrypted or decrypted content, intuitively called "encrypted" or "decrypted".

+_**NB: After selecting an input type the program must be restarted to change it.**_

-### To encrypt something enter 1.
+### Encrypting something
-Enter a value (key) for the program to use while encrypting.
-Then enter the sentence you want to encrypt.
-Press any key when you are done looking at your message to return to the main menu.
-_**NB: This will clear the terminal (on windows, at least).**_
+You will be asked to enter a value (key) to shift each character by.
+Both positive and negative integer values are acceptable.

+For manual input: The program will then ask for a string to encrypt, and then display the encrypted string on screen when finished.

+For file input: The program will then automatically start reading "encryptme.txt" and generate a new file called "encrypted.txt" with the contents encrypted.

-### To decrypt something enter 2.
+### Decrypting something
-Enter a value (key) for the program to use while decrypting.
-Then enter the sentence you want to decrypt.
-Press any key when you are done reading the decrypted message to return to the main menu.
-_**NB: This will clear the terminal (on windows, at least)**_

-### To quit the program enter 3.
-This option exits the program.

-## Hopes and dreams:
-Change the hardcoded character limit (of 256), and use dynamic arrays instead.

-Add option to read and write to file.
+You will be asked to enter a value (key) to shift each character by.
+Both positive and negative integer values are acceptable.

+For manual input: The program will then ask for a string to decrypt, and then display the decrypted string on screen when finished.

+For file input: The program will then automatically start reading "decryptme.txt" and generate a new file called "encrypted.txt" with the contents encrypted.